AustinBorger/DXAudio/README.md

 DXAudio also does not attempt at providing the same set of functionality that WASAPI does.
 This library only deals with default audio endpoints.
-Since this is all most games care about, there is no need to include the functionality to choose endpoints that are not the default.
+Since this is all most games care about, there was no effort to include the functionality to choose endpoints that are not the default.

 DXAudio assumes an environment with no exclusive use of default audio endpoints.